-- A photo ID, such as a Texas driver's license or Texas identification card, unexpired or expired within the last two years - A valid, unexpired U.S. passport book or U.S. passport card - A U.S. Certificate of Citizenship or Certificate of Naturalization with an identifiable photo (N-550, N-560, N-561, N-570, N-578) - An unexpired U.S. military identification card for active duty, reserve, or retired personnel with an identifiable photo - 2.
-Proof of headquarters or residence within the City of Houston: Applicants will submit paperwork demonstrating a physical address within the City of Houston limits, which is verified by staff through the online Council Member mapping tool.
+- A photo ID such as a Texas driver license or Texas identification card, unexpired or expired within the last two years. - Valid, unexpired U.S. passport book or U.S. passport card. - U.S. Certificate of Citizenship or Certificate of Naturalization with identifiable photo (N-550, N-560, N-561, N-570, N-578) - Unexpired U.S. military identification card for active duty, reserve, or retired personnel w/ identifiable photo.

+Proof of Residence in the City of Houston

+Applicants will submit paperwork demonstrating a physical address in the City of Houston limits, which is verified by staff through the online Council Member mapping tool.
 P.O.
 Boxes are not accepted, as they do not establish residency or headquarters within the City of Houston limits.
 P.O.
 Boxes are allowed to be obtained by any individual inside or outside the City of Houston limits.
-All applicants must upload a current image of official documentation, such as a utility bill or insurance policy, that includes a visible City of Houston address with the applicant's or organization's name.
+All applicants must upload a current image of official documentation, such as utility or insurance, that includes a visible City of Houston address with the applicant or organization name.